white127/QA-deep-learning/README.md

 3. SWEM.
 SWEM is the fastest, and has good effect on other datasets, such as TrecQA ..., but is seems not so good on Insurance-QA dataset<br>

-It's hard to say which model is the best in other datasets, you have to choose the most suitable model for your datasets.<br>
+It's hard to say which model is the best in other datasets, you have to choose the most suitable model for your datasets.<br><br>
 More models are on the way, pay attention to the updates.<br>

 ## Requirements